Expectation for the MeV Gamma-Ray Emission from Pair-Instability Supernovae: Light Curves

 \section{Light Curves}

 Figures \ref{fig:lc} show the light curves (in days after explosion) of the 847 and 1238 keV lines of $^{56}$Co decay at a distance of 100 Mpc for two PISN models with different helium core masses $M_\mathrm{He}=100\,M_\odot$ and $130\,M_\odot$.
 For the 1238 keV line, the flux is computed by integrating a spectrum between 1150 and 1340 keV, and the 847 keV line flux was derived by integrating the spectrum between 800 and 920 keV.
 For the $M_\mathrm{He}=130\,M_\odot$ model, the peak emission is around day 300 after the explosion.

+Although the total $^{56}$Ni mass in the $130\,M_\odot$ model is approximately three times that in the $100\,M_\odot$ model, the emergent gamma-ray flux is nearly an order of magnitude higher.
+This difference arises because, in the $100\,M_\odot$ model, the $^{56}$Ni is confined to the inner ejecta layers with lower expansion velocities (see Fig. \ref{fig:abundance}) and higher optical depths, reducing the effective escape fraction.
+In contrast, the $130\,M_\odot$ model distributes $^{56}$Ni over faster-moving, more extended regions, allowing more gamma rays to escape efficiently.

 The 847 keV gamma-ray line flux of the $M_\mathrm{He}=130\,M_\odot$ model falls within the detection capabilities of the {\it INTEGRAL/SPI} instrument as well as next-generation $\gamma$-ray observatories, such as e-ASTROGAM.
 A simple estimation suggests a detection limit extending out to approximately $\sim300$ Mpc for the $M_\mathrm{He}=130\,M_\odot$ model.
 In contrast, the flux from the $M_\mathrm{He}=100\,M_\odot$ model remains significantly below detection thresholds, rendering its observation unrealistic at practical distances.

 Additionally, Figure \ref{fig:lcx} shows the light curves of hard X-rays in the 45–105 keV range.
 These plots are particularly relevant to \textit{NuSTAR}.
 The continuum component in the hard Xray range shifts toward higher energies over time, as can be seen in Figure \ref{fig:spectra_day}, and the light curves of hard X-rays reach their peak near 200 days for $M_\mathrm{He}=130\,M_\odot$ case and 300 days for $M_\mathrm{He}=100\,M_\odot$ case.